hyperledger/besu-docs/docs/HowTo/Find-and-Connect/Managing-Peers.md

 ## No discovery

-To disable P2P peer discovery, use the [`--discovery-enabled`](../../Reference/CLI/CLI-Syntax.md#discovery-enabled) option.
+To disable P2P discovery, use the [`--discovery-enabled`](../../Reference/CLI/CLI-Syntax.md#discovery-enabled) option.

 With discovery disabled, peers that have already discovered or are otherwise configured to connect